Step-By-Step Guide For Researchers

 Please contact the IRB Office with questions at IRB@stedwards.edu.

-After corrections are received, the project will be designated Exempt, Expedited, or Full Board Review based on the level of potential risk to participants.
+The IRB Administrator will do an initial review of the materials and will email the researcher if the IRB needs corrections, clarifications, or missing information.
+After corrections are submitted, the project will be designated Exempt, Expedited, or Full Board Review based on the level of potential risk to participants.

 6. The IRB reviews the proposal.

-The proposal is assigned to faculty reviewers who then check for the level of risk to subjects, focusing on certain parts of the application as required by federal regulations.
+The proposal is assigned to IRB faculty reviewers who then check for the level of risk to subjects, focusing on certain parts of the application as required by federal regulations.

 7. Faculty reviewers may approve the proposal, or request revisions.